ADMINISTRATION

 AED COLLECTIVE

 Welcome to the AED Collective.
 We are a group of community partners working together to ensure our community has a safe, manageable and efficient program to help people who are suffering a serious heart event have the best chance at survival.
-The AED Collective includes staff from La Porte County EMS and the Healthcare Foundation of La Porte, who are working on a special project to place AEDs in our community in the right place, every time, and to help educate on the importance of maintenance and training programs around AEDs.
+The AED Collective includes staff from La Porte County EMS and the Health Foundation of La Porte (HFL), who are working on a special project to place AEDs in our community in the right place, every time, and to help educate on the importance of maintenance and training programs around AEDs.
 Together, as a community, we can make a big difference in helping our friends, loved ones and neighbors survive cardiac arrest.
-Join the AED Collective and be part of the action!

 FAQ

 AED stands for Automated External Defibrillator.
 It is a portable computerized medical device that can recognize heart rhythms that require a shock, and deliver it.
 AEDs can be used by virtually anybody to help revive someone who may be having a serious heart event, like a heart attack or rhythm problem.
+The AED will literally walk you through its usage via verbal commands.
+The worst thing you can do is nothing!

 PURCHASING GUIDELINES